developer-zebra/developer-zebra-site/src/ddt/2-4/guide/configuration/index.md

 <br />

 - **File path:**
         - **Configuration import path -** specifies the file path for the configuration file: `/enterprise/usr/deviceselftest/configuration.xml`
         - **Log output and configuration export path -** specifies the folder path for the log files and exported configuration file: `/storage/emulated/0/Android/data/com.symbol.selfdiagnostics/files`
+- **Server Details:**
+        - **Protocol -** specifies the server protocol
+        - **IP Address -** specifies the IP address of the server
+        - **UserName -** specifies the user name to login to the server
 - **Status log -** editable text field for the file name of the status log.
 Contains information about the tests conducted with any associated parameters and configuration changes from the **Configure Tests** screen.
 Located in `/storage/emulated/0/Android/data/com.symbol.selfdiagnostics/files`.
 - **History log -** editable text field for the history log, containing information about the test results.
 Generated when performing a full test from the main screen.
 Located in `/storage/emulated/0/Android/data/com.symbol.selfdiagnostics/files`.
 - **Log File Max Size (MB) -** editable text field to specify the maximum file size for the log files.
 - **Import -** imports a configuration file located in the configuration import path `/enterprise/usr/deviceselftest/configuration.xml`.
 - **Export -** exports `configuration.xml` from configurations set in the **Configure Tests** screen located in `/storage/emulated/0/Android/data/com.symbol.selfdiagnostics/files`.
 Once exported, deploy the configuration to other devices by copying the .xml file to the import path `/enterprise/usr/deviceselftest` then tap the **Import** button in the **Settings** screen.
+Copy the file by using Android Debug Bridge (adb) or [StageNow](/stagenow) with [File Manager](/mx/filemgr).

 ## <!-- -->